Best Jeju UNESCO Tours Compared (2026) — All Routes, All Prices

 Where to stay in Jeju for first-timers?

 Jeju City (north) is the most convenient base — close to the airport, with the most hotel options, shopping, and nightlife.
 Seogwipo (south) puts you closer to most UNESCO sites and natural attractions.
-If you're doing a single-day UNESCO tour with hotel pickup, either city works as most tours collect from both areas.
+If you're doing a single-day UNESCO tour with hotel pickup, stay in the Jeju City area.
 See our complete Jeju accommodation guide for a full area breakdown, and our Jeju airport transfer guide for getting to your hotel from the airport.

 What should I bring for a Jeju UNESCO tour?